teusink/Home-Security-by-Pi/4-Maintenance.md

 >Important note: everywhere xxx is mentioned in an IP-address and everywhere where an example email-address is mentioned, use your own details!

+And here you can see the entire contents of the crontab file that is used: [crontab](https://github.com/teusink/Home-Security-by-Pi/blob/master/4-appendix-crontab.md).

 ## Information Sources
 - Logwatch: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-logwatch-log-analyzer-and-reporter-on-a-vps
 - Lynis: https://cisofy.com/documentation/lynis/